bangyen/EasyScript/README.md

 ### Mathematical Operations

-In EasyScript, you can only use integers between -255 and 255 on all operations excepted in square root
+In EasyScript, you can only use integers between -32768 and 32768.

 ```javascript
 //Multiplication